SN 2022jox: An extraordinarily ordinary Type II SN with Flash Spectroscopy: Light Curve Analysis

 \subsection{Color Evolution}

 The color evolution of SN~2022jox behaves similarly to other well studied Type II SNe.
-As we show in the top panel of Figure \ref{fig:colorcompare} the $B-V$ color starts out fairly blue at $B-V$ = -0.2 mag, but then reddens as the ejecta expand and cool reaching a $B-V$ $\sim$ 0.9 mag before the SN becomes Sun constrained.
-Once the SN is observable again, it is in the radioactive tail phase and as expected the colors are bluer, with a $B-V$ of 0.56 mag on day 195.
+As we show in the top panel of Figure \ref{fig:colorcompare} the $B-V$ color starts out fairly blue at $B-V = -$0.2 mag, but then reddens as the ejecta expand and cool reaching a $B-V$ color of $\sim$0.9 mag before the SN becomes Sun constrained.
+Once the SN is observable again it is in the radioactive decay phase, and quite blue compared to other SNe at similar times.
+While $B$-band data at late times of CCSNe can be sparse, comparison with the normal Type II SN~2017eaw shows SN~2002jox to be bluer by roughy 0.75--1.0 mag around day 200.